databricks/terraform-provider-databricks/docs/resources/model_serving.md

 ### config Configuration Block

 * `served_models` - (Required) Each block represents a served model for the endpoint to serve.
 A model serving endpoint can have up to 10 served models.
-* `traffic_config` - The traffic split configuration amongst the served models.
+* `traffic_config` - A single block represents the traffic split configuration amongst the served models.

 ### served_models Configuration Block